Canada intelligence report claims India involved in election interference

 India and China were the only two countries identified by their name in the report.

-On China’s role, the report said: “We know that the PRC sought to clandestinely and deceptively influence the 2019 and 2021 federal elections”.
+On China’s role, the report said: “We know that the PRC (People’s Republic of China) sought to clandestinely and deceptively influence the 2019 and 2021 federal elections.”

-It referred to China with its official name People’s Republic of China.

-It said China’s activities “are broad in scope and significant in the level of expended resources” and said its activities are “significant, pervasive, and directed against all levels of government and civil society across the country”.
+It said China’s activities “are broad in scope and significant in the level of expended resources” and said its activities are “pervasive, and directed against all levels of government and civil society across the country”.

 China has previously denied the allegation and urged Ottawa to “stop hyping up China-related lies and false information”.

-It comes as Royal Canadian Mounted Police (RCMP) said multiple gun shots were fired at the residence of the aid of Nijjar, who was killed last year.
-Police said they are investigating the incident in which firing was reported outside the house of Simranjeet Singh On Thursday.
+The Royal Canadian Mounted Police said multiple shots were fired on Thursday at the residence of Simranjeet Singh, an aide of Nijjar, who was killed last year.
+Police said they are investigating the incident.

 Moninder Singh, spokesperson for the British Columbia Gurdwaras Council, blamed Indian state actors for their role in the shooting due to Nijjar’s associate’s recent role in organising a protest outside the Indian Consulate, CBC News reported.